lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/11misc/misc.rst

     BOOTMODE Pin Mapping

-Page 14 of of the Plays schematic (https://git.beagleboard.org/beagleplay/beagleplay/-/blob/main/BeaglePlay_sch.pdf) shows how the BOOTMODE pins are set during boot.
+Page 14 of of the Play's schematic (https://git.beagleboard.org/beagleplay/beagleplay/-/blob/main/BeaglePlay_sch.pdf) shows how the BOOTMODE pins are set during boot.